tira-io/teaching-ir-with-shared-tasks/tutorials/README.md

 ## Content

 For tutors: The tutor repository contains a directory [sample-solutions](sample-solutions) with all solutions.
+Please also have a a look at the official [PyTerrier tutorial](https://github.com/terrier-org/ecir2021tutorial).

 ### Tutorial 1: Topics, Documents, and Relevance Judgments
 - Jupyter Notebook in [GitHub](tutorial-01-ir-datasets.ipynb)